Karansutradhar/Convolution-Neural-Network-Objection-Recognition-Dogs-Cats/README.txt

-ENPM673 - Robot Perception - Project 6:  Image Classification
+Image Classification Convolution Neural Network

-Group 27
+Microsoft's Famous Dogs Vs Cats

 Instructions:

-The dataset "dogs-vs-cats" must be placed in the same directory as "project_6.py" and unzipped before the program is executed.
+The dataset "dogs-vs-cats" must be placed in the same directory as "Convolution_Neural_Network.py" and unzipped before the program is executed.
 Additionally, the "test1" and "train" folders must be unzipped.
 All of these zip files should simply be unzipped in their respective directories.

 After unzipping these files, the program may simply be run with the following:

-python3 -u project_6.py
+python3 -u Convolution_Neural_Network.py

 --------------------------------------------------------------------------------------